Council Budget 2021-22

 INCOME ideas - Car boots mentioned elsewhere.- can they be held on Council sites with buyer/seller charges ring-fenced for particular services to encourage engagement?
 Promote ‘just use soap;’ in place of shower gel/hand wash - alongside sale of soap from local suppliers?
 Or partnerships with local suppliers and share of purchase price?
 (Long term impact on recycling need? )

-Gill.i.an over 3 years ago
+Gill.i.an almost 4 years ago

 It's obscene that residents are being asked to choose between our few remaining essential services in areas that have already been cut to the bone.
 We all know this is a result of ideological government cuts but that doesn't justify blind acceptance, they will simply take it as a green light to implement further cuts.
 Where is the resistance?
 It may be illegal to into deficit, but it is also a crime to destroy life chances and quality of life.
 Are the council just an austerity implementation body or do they actually represent the people who fund them?

-PeterPRB over 3 years ago
+PeterPRB almost 4 years ago

 Why is it just the Hive that's funding is being cut and not other youth services?
 Also, why isn't it stated in the plans that it is just from the Hive and instead is mentioned broadly?
 I disagree that any should be cut but definitely shouldn't be the Hive.
 Look at all the work they do - surely you have seen the many news article's.
 I am not a member at the Hive but I am definitely a supporter after seeing friends children develop so quickly after going there, has increased my friends' childrens confidence and supports them!

-Jack22 over 3 years ago
+Jack22 almost 4 years ago

 Wirral has just been awarded the accolade of the fattest region in UK,how remarkable we now want to close Europa Pool and Gym to make way for retail ,what shops are now left that will want to open.Surely having retail ,housing and leisure facilities in the one area will encourage regeneration

-Lacey over 3 years ago
+Lacey almost 4 years ago

 Can you let us know why you lend money to other councils that have no geographic connection to ours?